Red light camera: History

 Red light cameras were first developed in the Netherlands by Gatso.
 Worldwide, red light cameras have been in use since the 1960s, and were used for traffic enforcement in Israel as early as 1969.
 The first red light camera system was introduced in 1965, using tubes stretched across the road to detect the violation and subsequently trigger the camera.
 One of the first developers of these red light camera systems was Gatsometer BV.

 The cameras first received serious attention in the United States in the 1980s following a highly publicized crash in 1982, involving a red-light runner who collided with an 18-month-old girl in a stroller (or "push-chair") in New York City.
 Subsequently, a community group worked with the city's Department of Transportation to research automated law-enforcement systems to identify and ticket drivers who run red lights.
 New York's red-light camera program went into effect in 1993.
-In a near future the might be able to also catch other infractions such as phone usage, failure to wear the seat belt wearing, or failure to maintain safe distance between vehicle.
 From the 1980s onward, red light camera usage expanded worldwide, and one of the early camera system developers, Poltech International, supplied Australia, Britain, South Africa, Taiwan, the Netherlands and Hong Kong.
 American Traffic Systems (subsequently American Traffic Solutions) (ATS) and Redflex Traffic Systems emerged as the primary suppliers of red light camera systems in the US, while Jenoptik became the leading provider of red light cameras worldwide.

 Initially, all red light camera systems used film, which was delivered to local law enforcement departments for review and approval.
 The first digital camera system was introduced in Canberra in December 2000, and digital cameras have increasingly replaced the older film cameras in other locations since then.